All Episodes

 I'm doing fine, Sean.

-You know, it's it's not the little sisters of the top one percent of wage urgers, it's the little sisters of the poor.
+You know, it's not the Little Sisters of the top 1% of wage urgers.

-Um and at one point they were uh thinking about pulling out of the United States, which would have a huge impact on the economy.
+And at one point, they were thinking about pulling out of the United States, which would have a huge impact on the economy.

-I mean, just think about not having Baptist Catholic, um Methodist hospitals, parochial schools, uh Little Sisters of the Poor.
+I mean, just think about not having Baptist Catholic Methodist hospitals, parochial schools, Little Sisters of the Poor.

 I mean, all of that would have been gone if Barack Obama would have got his way.

-The sad thing about that, and by the way, Neil Gorsuch had weighed in on that case when He's on the Tenth Circuit.
+The sad thing about that, and by the way, Neil Gorset should weigh in on that case when he's on the 10th Circuit.

 The sad thing about that case, and he also was on the Hobby Lobby case, is here are women that have dedicated their entire lives to serving other people.